-According to medicare.gov, it means that MedSup Plan F pays for 100 percent of the following:
+According to medicare.gov, it means that MedSup Plan F pays for 100% of the following:

-Something to keep in mind as you contemplate whether or not to enroll in this plan: like all MedSup policies, Plan or Part F is standardized.
+Something to keep in mind as you contemplate enrolling in this plan: like all MedSup policies, Plan or Part F is standardized.
 In other words, although many different insurance companies sell Plan F, the benefits are the same no matter where you buy it.
-The costs aren’t necessarily the same, though, so shopping around before settling on a MedSup plan is important if you care how much you pay for this kind of coverage.
+The costs aren’t necessarily the same, though, so shop around before you settle on a MedSup plan.
+That is key if you want to get your best price for this kind of coverage.

-Keep this in mind, too, as you compare MedSup plans: some insurance companies offer a high-deductible version of Plan F. If you choose this option, you’ll have to pay all your Medicare-covered costs up to a certain deductible amount--$2,240 in 2018--before Plan F starts kicking in its share.
+Keep this in mind, too, as you compare MedSup plans: some insurance companies offer a high-deductible version of Plan F. If you choose this option, you’ll have to pay all your Medicare-covered costs up to a certain deductible amount — $2,340 in 2020 and $2,370 in 2021 — before Plan F starts kicking in its share.

 Why would anyone pick a high-deductible Plan F over the standard one?
 Keep reading.
 You’ll find the answer to this question below.

-How does Medicare Part F compare to other MedSup plans in terms of coverage?
+How does Medicare Part F compare to other MedSup plans?

-Going into detail about how Medicare Part F (or Plan F, as we’ve called it here a number of times) compares to the nine other available MedSup plans might be a bit overwhelming.
-So, let’s focus on how it compares to another popular Medicare Supplement policy, Part (or Plan) G.
+Going into detail about how Medicare Part F compares to the nine other available MedSup plans might be a bit overwhelming.
+So, let’s focus on how it compares to another popular Medicare Supplement policy, which some call Medicare Part G.

-The only way MedSup Plan F differs from Plan G is that Plan G doesn’t pay your Medicare Part B deductible.
-(Plan F does pay it.)
+The only way MedSup Plan F differs from Plan G is that Plan F pays your Medicare Part B deductible while Plan G does not.
 All other benefits are the same between these two MedSup plans.

 Both Plan F and Plan G cover Medicare Part B excess charges, by the way.
 They’re the only two Medicare Supplement policies that pay these fees.
 If having low out-of-pocket expenses is important to you, you might want to pick MedSup Plan F or G over the eight other plans insurers sell.